 Checkpoint Catalyst: US GAAPAdapt to a changing business landscape

-The next generation of online researchCheckpoint Catalyst™: US GAAP is the next generation of online research that gives practical insight and expertise on accounting topics that are complex, undergoing changes, or challenging to apply — business combinations, consolidation, financial instruments, leases, and revenue recognition.
+The next generation of online researchCheckpoint Catalyst™: US GAAP is the next generation of online research that gives practical insight and expertise on accounting topics that are complex, undergoing changes, or challenging to apply — business combinations, consolidation, financial instruments, income taxes, leases, and revenue recognition.
 Research is approached from a fresh, new perspective where content is always delivered in context along with powerful insight into related issues — so you’ll never miss an important detail.

 Jumpstart your research with source materials, diagrams, interactive tools, and featured developments that come together in context with analysis, giving you actionable next steps and helping you get to outcomes faster.